iamlaunchpadteam/si/README.md

 1. Navigate to the ec2 instance you want to connect to
 1. Click connect
-1. Click get password and input the private key
+1. Get the password by running this..

+    aws s3 cp s3://iamlaunchpadteam0000201/keys/windows.pwds -

 1. Click download the remote desktop file, run it, then input the password